nawaz-malla/Algosol-Dataset/README.md

 ## 📄 Citation

 If you use or reference this repository in your work, please cite the following paper:
+Title: "LLM-Based Translation of Ethereum Solidity Contracts to Algorand Python"

 --------
 ---